Intro-CS-App-Dev-and-Deploy/Hello-World/README.md

 # Hello-World
 A first program in Processing-JAVA

+---

+# An Introduction to Computational Thinking
+- How to think with counting
+- How to think mathematically
+- **BUT** make the comptuer do all the work

+---

 Purpose of HelloWorld
 - Track changes to formulae and variables for debugging
 - "look inside program's progress of executable lines, variables"